 Leblanc, André

-André LeBlanc began his university studies in the sciences, taking a B.Sc. in biology and psychology at the University of New Brunswick in 1990.
-He went on to do his Master’s (1993) and PhD (2000) at the Institute for the History and Philosophy of Science and Technology at the University of Toronto.
+André LeBlanc began his university studies in the sciences, earning a BSc in biology and psychology from the University of New Brunswick in 1990.
+He went on to complete his Master’s (1993) and PhD (2000) at the Institute for the History and Philosophy of Science and Technology at the University of Toronto.

-After completing his PhD, he was a post-doctoral fellow at the Centre interuniversitaire de recherche en science et technologie at the Université du Québec à Montréal (2000-2002) and in the Department of the History of Science at Harvard University (2002-2003).
-In 2004 he moved to Halifax, Nova Scotia, where he taught for three years as a visiting assistant professor in the History of Science and Technology Programme at the University of King’s College.
-In 2010, he spent a month teaching as a visiting professor in the Master en Histoire et Philosophie des Sciences at the University of Bordeaux and has been teaching a seminar on the Historical, Philosophical, and Social Aspects of Science at the Science College of Concordia University since 2011.
+After completing his PhD, he was a postdoctoral fellow at the Centre interuniversitaire de recherche en science et technologie (CIRST) at the Université du Québec à Montréal (2000-2002) and in the Department of the History of Science at Harvard University (2002-2003).
+In 2004, he moved to Halifax, Nova Scotia, where he taught for three years as a visiting assistant professor in the History of Science and Technology Programme at the University of King’s College.
+In 2008, he joined the history department at John Abbott College, where he teaches courses in world history and the history of science.
+Since 2011, he has taught an undergraduate seminar on the Historical, Philosophical, and Social Aspects of Science at the Science College of Concordia University.